 I’m a single malt scotch drinking Anglican socialist – and a card carrying feminist with a long track record.

-I’m writing a book called Gather Up the Fragments: Personal Essays on Art, Spirituality and Social Justice.
+My memoir in essays, Skater Girl: An Archaeology of the Self will be published by Guernica Editions in spring, 2024.
 Some are memoir pieces, some reflections.
 Some are sad; some funny; all are honest.
-The order is random—the book is a pastiche, an assemblage, with essays refracting and reflecting one another.
+The order is more or less chronological, but the book is a pastiche, an assemblage, with essays refracting and reflecting one another.

 I’ve been making visual art in a wide range of media for 25 years.
 Several pieces play with the idea of the physical book.
 I plan to make an installation to accompany the launch of my book.
 I will print each essay on a long strip of paper, dip them in beeswax, and hang them from the ceiling.
 Visitors can walk in and out and read the book in random order – gathering up the fragments.